2024-Capstone-Team/nursing-care-service-app-front-end/README.md

 1. Set up routing using React Router to handle navigation between pages.
 2. Create components and pages for nurse and patient functionality.
 3. Manage user authentication and state locally for simplicity.

-Make sure to follow the code conventions set up in the `README.md` file for consistency.